hluk/copyq-commands/README.md

 # Categories

-- Application - Contains commands which can be executed from tool bar, menu or with shortcut.
+- [Application](https://github.com/hluk/copyq-commands/tree/master/Application) - Commands which can be executed from tool bar, menu or with shortcut
-- Automatic - Contains commands which are executed automatically whenever something is copied to clipboard.
+- [Automatic](https://github.com/hluk/copyq-commands/tree/master/Automatic) - Commands which are executed automatically whenever something is copied to clipboard
-- Global - Contains commands which can be executed with global/system shortcut (even when the main application window is not active).
+- [Global](https://github.com/hluk/copyq-commands/tree/master/Global) - Commands which can be executed with global/system shortcut

 # Add Command to CopyQ